service-oriented architecture (SOA)

-The general concept that emerged was the remote procedure call (RPC) which allowed one software process to invoke another as though it were local, even though the other process might be resident in a different application, computer or data center.
+The general concept that emerged was the remote procedure call (RPC).
+This approach allowed one software process to invoke another as though it were local, even though the other process might be in a different application, computer or data center.

-The problem with the general RPC model was that it allowed too much variation in implementation, and lacked:
+The problem with the RPC model was it allowed too much variation in implementation.
+It also lacked some important elements:

-- any systematic set of tools to provide security for the information flows;
+- A systematic set of tools to provide security for information flows.

-- governance with respect to access rights to the business processes involved; or
+- Governance of access rights to the business processes involved.

-While the concept of services introduced by SOA is an integral part of modern cloud computing and virtualization, SOA itself has been largely displaced.
+The concept of services that SOA introduced is an integral part of modern cloud computing and virtualization.
+However, SOA itself has been largely displaced.

 SOA is typically implemented with web services such as simple object access protocol (SOAP) and web services description language (WSDL).
 Other available implementation options include Windows Communication Foundation; gRPC; and messaging, such as with Java Message Service ActiveMQ and RabbitMQ.

 SOA implementations can use one or more protocols and may also use a file system tool to communicate data.
 The protocols are independent of the underlying platform and programming language.
-The key to a successful implementation is the use of independent services that perform tasks in a standardized way, without needing information about the calling application, and without the calling application requiring knowledge of the tasks the service performs.
+The key to a successful implementation is the use of independent services that perform tasks in a standardized way without needing information about the calling application or the calling application requiring knowledge of the tasks the service performs.

-- SOA is used by numerous armies and air force to deploy situational awareness systems.
+- Military forces use SOA to deploy situational awareness systems.

-- Healthcare organizations use SOA to improve healthcare delivery.
+- Healthcare organizations use it to improve healthcare delivery.

-- SOA allows Mobile apps and games to use the mobile device's built-in functions, such as GPS.
+- Mobile apps and games use SOA to access a device's built-in functions, such as the global positioning system.

 - Museums use SOA to create virtualized storage systems for their information and content.

-SOA retains the procedure-call model commonly used in structured programming and standardizes the way in which business processes are automated and used, doing so in a way that maintains security and governance.
+- Standardization.
+SOA uses the RPC model commonly from structured programming.
+It standardizes how business processes are automated and used in a way that maintains security and governance.

-- Reusable.
+- Reusability.
 Services can be reused to make multiple applications.
-This is facilitated by the fact that SOA services are held in a service repository and linked on demand, making each service a generalized resource available to all -- subject to governance constraints.
-Reusing services allows organizations to save time and lower costs associated with development.
+SOA services are held in a repository and linked on demand, making each service a resource available to all, subject to governance constraints.
+Reusing services saves organizations time and lowers development costs associated.

-- Easily maintained.
+- Ease of maintenance.
 Since all services are independent, they can be easily modified and updated without affecting other services.
-This will also lower an organization's operating costs and speeds time to market for applications being developed.
+This lowers an organization's operating costs and speeds time to market for applications being developed.

-- Promotes interoperability.
-The use of a standardized communication protocol allows platforms to easily transmit data between clients and services regardless of the languages they're built on.
+- Interoperability promotion.
+The use of a standardized communication protocol lets platforms easily transmit data among clients and services regardless of the languages they're built on.

 - High availability.
 SOA facilities are available to anyone upon request.

 - Increased reliability.
-SOA generates more reliable applications because it is easier to debug small services than large code.
+SOA generates more reliable applications because it's easier to debug small services than large code.

-- Scalable.
-SOA allows services to run on different servers, thus increasing scalability.
+- Scalability.
+SOA lets service run on different servers, increasing scalability.
 In addition, using a standard communication protocol allows organizations to reduce the level of interaction between clients and services.
-Lowering the level of interaction allows applications to be scaled without adding extra pressure.
+With a lower level of interaction, applications can be scaled without adding extra pressure.

-One of the main limitations of SOA is that the web services model isn't widely accepted or adopted, in part because of its inherent complexity, but also because of the incompatibility between the WS approach and the representation state transfer model API (RESTful API) model of the internet.
-The internet, and the related cloud computing model, exposed specific issues with SOA/WS, and overall, the industry has moved to different models.
+One of the main limitations of SOA is that the web services model isn't widely accepted or adopted.
+In part, this is because of its complexity.
+It's also because of the incompatibility between the web services approach and the representation state transfer model API (RESTful API) model of the internet.
+The internet and the cloud computing model exposed specific issues with SOA and web services, and the industry has moved to different models.
 That said, many experts still believe that SOA is still useful.

 - Implementation of SOA requires a large initial investment.

-- Service management is complicated since the services exchange millions of messages that are hard to track.
+- Service management is complicated because services exchange millions of messages that are hard to track.

-- The input parameters of services are validated every time services interact, thus decreasing performance and increasing load and response times.
+- The input parameters of services are validated every time services interact, decreasing performance as well as increasing load and response times.

-REST and the internet supplanted SOA before it really gained significant traction, confining SOA to legacy applications, often built around the ESB.
-The broader notion of "services" was converted by RESTful thinking into "software processes" instead of "business processes," and the software-centric view became known as microservices -- the term in use today.
+REST and the internet supplanted SOA before it gained significant traction, confining SOA to legacy applications, often built around the ESB.
+RESTful thinking converted the broader notion of services into software processes instead of business processes.
+That software-centric view became known as microservices, which is the term in use today.

-The term "web services" is still used in the cloud, where it means the set of packaged cloud-provider services offered to facilitate development of cloud-based applications.
-There are dozens of these services available from all the public cloud providers, and they are all accessed through REST interfaces.
+The term web services is still used in the cloud, where it means the set of packaged cloud-provider services offered to facilitate development of cloud-based applications.
+There are dozens of these services available from all the public cloud providers, and they're all accessed through REST interfaces.

-Microservices, the latest evolution of the services concept, are small software feature components, accessed through a REST interface.
-Modern practice is to enforce security and governance outside the service/microservice APIs, usually via a service broker that acts as an intermediary to authenticate access rights.
-Because software processes and microservices build applications, and because application components are explicitly linked and not invoked according to workflow, SOA-like discovery and service repositories are not relevant.
-Microservice discovery and binding is instead defined to support scalability under load and resilience -- properties of software in the cloud.
+Microservices are the latest evolution of the services concept.
+They are small software feature components accessed through a REST interface.
+The modern practice is to enforce security and governance outside the service and microservice APIs, usually using a service broker that acts as an intermediary to authenticate access rights.

-Microservices can be shared among applications, and cloud providers may offer serverless pay-as-you-use models for microservice hosting.
+Microservices can be shared among applications, and cloud providers may offer serverless, pay-as-you-use microservice architectures for hosting.
 In these cases, there may be a formal commercial microservice or service contract to describe the specific performance guarantees and the payment terms.
-Even internal microservices may have a contract if the IT organization charges departments back for usage.
+Even internal microservices may have a contract if the IT organization charges departments back for use.

-SaaS, or software-as-a-service, is a form of public cloud computing where a service provider -- or a public cloud provider -- offers a complete business application to a service consumer via a RESTful API from the cloud.
+Software as a service (SaaS) is a form of public cloud computing where a service provider or a public cloud provider offers a complete business application via a RESTful API from the cloud.

-SaaS is another cloud development that's impacted SOA, and in one limited sense, it may even return a bit to the original SOA principles.
-SaaS could more properly be called "application-as-a-service," because the goal is to provide complete support for a business process in the cloud.
-Since the "service" is a business process, SaaS is like SOA.
-SaaS is also like some forms of microservices, in that SaaS will be offered in accordance with a service contract that describes service levels and pricing.
+SaaS is another cloud development that has impacted SOA and, in some ways, returns to the original SOA principles.
+SaaS could more properly be called application as a service because the goal is to provide complete support for a business process in the cloud.
+Since the service is a business process, SaaS is like SOA.
+It's also like some forms of microservices in that SaaS is offered in accordance with a service contract that describes service levels and pricing.

-SaaS services will almost always offer APIs to support the integration of SaaS work with other business processes still hosted in the data center, or even in another cloud.
-However, these interfaces will obey modern microservice and API conventions and not SOA/WS conventions.
+SaaS services will almost always offer APIs to support the integration of SaaS work with other business processes still hosted in the data center or even in another cloud.
+However, these interfaces will obey modern microservice and API conventions, not SOA and web services conventions.